 - The Council has a five year capital spending programme.
 The programme includes capital expenditure scheduled for the Council's operational assets.
 The Council ensures all capital expenditure is directly linked to the Council's priorities, affordable and delivered through key corporate projects.
 Any spend on the Council's operational assets is scheduled in line with the Council's Core Major Asset Plan.
 Expenditure in respect of grants or financial assistance is included if the nature of expenditure, when incurred by the Council, is classed as capital expenditure.

 - Capital expenditure is usually of a one-off nature, it can be a significant amount and can span over a number of financial years.
 Examples of capital schemes include the purchase and installation of a new lift or major construction works that includes extending the life of a building e.g. new waterproof roof.
 Other examples include the purchase of a new vehicle or the refurbishment of a park & open space.

-- The Capital Programme is updated continually for agreed changes and reported to the Cabinet Member (Resources) during the financial year on a quarterly basis and to Cabinet and Council as part of any financial forecast updates.
+- The Capital Programme is updated continually for agreed changes and reported to the Cabinet Member (Resources).
+It is also updated during the financial year on a quarterly basis and to Cabinet and Council as part of any financial forecast updates.
 A prudent approach is taken when preparing the programme to ensure that financing resources are only estimated for when there is relative certainty that they will be received.